 We are an incredible inclusive mad bunch of people who all love dogs and all love running.

 I’ve been to Emily’s at K9 Trail Time far too many times as my dogs changed shape and needed new harnesses.
 I’ve always been in awe of Emily’s knowledge in the world of canicross and have read many of her blogs and articles on her website.
+Since then I have gained many more dogs, all of whom have canicrossed.

 Lauren Burns